nicole-beatrice-go/cse15l-lab-reports/labreport1remoteaccesstutorial.md

 ![Image](Screen%20Shot%202023-04-09%20at%205.32.22%20PM.png)

-* In the terminal, write the following command except the "zz" is replaced by the last 2 characters of your CSE15L account:
+* In the terminal, write the following command except the "zz" is replaced by the last 2 characters at the end of your CSE15L account:

 `$ ssh cs15lsp23zz@ieng6.ucsd.edu`